 Types of CPU Scheduling

 Major types of CPU scheduling are preemptive and Non-Preemptive.
-In Preemptive scheduling, a process may be removed from CPU by force even it does not want to release the CPU when a higher priority process needs the CPU.
+In Preemptive scheduling, a process may be removed from the CPU by force even it does not want to release the CPU when a higher priority process needs the CPU.

 Whereas, in Non-Preemptive scheduling, a higher priority process waits for a currently running process to finish regardless of the priority e.g FCFS.
 Normally, there are four types of CPU scheduling: